JeffreyCA/spleeter-web/README.md

 | `django_react/settings_docker_dev.py` | Contains the **override** settings used when run in development mode using Docker (i.e. `docker-compose.dev.yml`). |

 ### Environment variables
+Here is a list of all the environment variables you can use to further customize Spleeter Web:

 | Name | Description |
 |---|---|